Corseting responsibly and knowledgeably can improve one's well-being, both mentally and physically. Not much can compare to a well-fitted corset.

 Image by EG Photography

 Who is behind Bound Angel Designs

-I'm Lori, President of Bound Angel Designs, corsetiere and madwoman.
+I'm Lori, Owner of Bound Angel Designs, corsetiere and madwoman.

 I view corsetry is a functional art-form that is also a feat of engineering.
 Corsetry as art allows the creator to do things that one would not normally see with most articles of clothing or even accessories.
 The sky really is the limit with what you can create with a corset as the base of it.
 It's a feat of engineering because the creator is using fabric and some bits of metal to create these stunning pieces (plus, so much math! with corsetry the patterning and construction has be milometer specific!).
 Add to that the ability to use that sturdy foundation to add things to, such as wings, hip fins, skirts, etc...
 Corsets are an extremely versatile art form.

 My history with corsets goes pretty far back into my childhood.
 I first got into corsetry when I was in the 7th or 8th grade.
 My parents and I were living historians and took part in American Civil War re-enactments across Southern California.
 At that time we started reenacting, I was too young to lace into a corset, but I would admire the corsets that other re-enactors would bring and I longed for the day I could have one of my own!
 For me, it was a mark of womanhood.